Mendip District

-Mendip is a local government district of Somerset in England.
-The district covers a largely rural area of 285 sqmi with a population of approximately 112,500, ranging from the Wiltshire border in the east to part of the Somerset Levels in the west.
-The district takes its name from the Mendip Hills which lie in its northwest.
-The administrative centre of the district is Shepton Mallet but the largest town (three times larger than Shepton Mallet) is Frome.
+Mendip was a local government district of Somerset in England.
+The district covered a largely rural area of 285 sqmi with a population of approximately 112,500, ranging from the Wiltshire border in the east to part of the Somerset Levels in the west.
+The district took its name from the Mendip Hills.
+The administrative centre of the district was Shepton Mallet but the largest town was Frome.

-The district was formed on 1 April 1974 under the Local Government Act 1972, by a merger of the municipal boroughs of Glastonbury and Wells, along with Frome, Shepton Mallet, Street urban districts, and Frome Rural District, Shepton Mallet Rural District, Wells Rural District, part of Axbridge Rural District and part of Clutton Rural District.
+The district was formed on 1 April 1974 under the Local Government Act 1972 by a merger of the municipal boroughs of Glastonbury and Wells, along with Frome, Shepton Mallet, and Street urban districts, and Frome Rural District, Shepton Mallet Rural District, Wells Rural District, part of Axbridge Rural District and part of Clutton Rural District.

-On 1 April 2023, the district will be abolished and replaced by a new unitary district for the area at present served by Somerset County Council.
-The new council will be known as Somerset Council.
+On 1 April 2023, the district was abolished and became part of Somerset Council, a unitary authority.

 Toponymy

 Several explanations for the name Mendip have been suggested.
 Its earliest known form is Mendepe in 1185.
 One suggestion is that it is derived from the medieval term Myne-deepes.
 However, A D Mills derives its meaning from Celtic monith, meaning mountain or hill, with an uncertain second element, perhaps Old English yppe in the sense of upland, or plateau.

 An alternative explanation is that the name is cognate with Mened (Welsh mynydd), a Brythonic term for upland moorland.
 The suffix may be a contraction of the Anglo-Saxon hop, meaning a valley.
 Possible further meanings have been identified.
 The first is 'the stone pit' from the Celtic meyn and dyppa in reference to the collapsed cave systems of Cheddar.
 The second is 'Mighty and Awesome' from the Old English moen and deop.